3cupspowdered sugar, spooned into measuring cup(see note)

 3 cups powdered sugar, spooned into measuring cup

 Line a cookie sheet with parchment paper.
 Portion the peanut butter mixture out with a one tablespoon scoop and roll into balls.
 Place them on the cookie sheet and chill in the freezer for 20 to 30 minutes.
 Do not freeze for more than 30 minutes prior to dipping.
-Place in the refrigerator if not ready to dip.
+(If you're not planning on dipping them immediately, simply refrigerate up to overnight and skip the freezing part.)

 3 cups chocolate melting wafers